subfuzion/appmesh-blog/colorapp/walkthrough.md

 In a similar manner, you can perform canary tests or automate rolling updates based on healthchecks or other criteria using weighted targets to have fine-grained control over how you shape traffic for your application.

-For now, go ahead and update the HttpRoute to send all traffic to the blue colorteller:
+To prepare for the next section, go ahead and update the HttpRoute to send all traffic only to the blue colorteller.

+`examples/apps/colorapp/servicemesh/appmesh-colorapp.yaml`
 ```
             WeightedTargets:
               - VirtualNode: colorteller-blue-vn
                 Weight: 1
 ```

-Then deploy the update and then clear the color history:
+Then deploy the update and then clear the color history for fresh histograms:

 ```
 $ ./examples/apps/colorapp/servicemesh/appmesh-colorapp.sh
 ...